phr34k0/proxmark3/README.md

 ## PM3 GUI
 The official PM3-GUI from Gaucho will not work.
 The new universial GUI will work.
-[Proxmark3 Univerisal GUI](https://github.com/burma69/PM3UniversalGUI)
+[Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI)

 ## Notices
 Kali and ArchLinux users usually must kill their modem manager in order for the proxmark3 to enumerate properly.